 But time had already run out on that plan.
 Suddenly everything was going haywire, and I realised that this was perhaps not the best time to settle somewhere where you don’t know anyone.
 So I decided to hang on until the crisis had died down, not realising the seriousness of the situation or just how unbelievably long it would drag out.

 So, go with it.
 Everything flows.
-You cannot step twice into the same river.
-You cannot know the good or bad of your decisions.
+You never step twice into the same river, or know the consequences, good or bad, of your decisions.
 Not until later.
+Sometimes never.

 So do something, at least.
 Can’t just sit here in this weird suspension, looking at the view.

 This is where I was when the music stopped.

 Roll the machines.